File an Appeal to a UC Service Center

 Appeals may be filed:

-- by completing Section 1 of the Petition for Appeal (included with your determination), and mailing or faxing the appeal to the department;
+by completing the Petition for Appeal (included with your determination), and mailing or faxing the appeal to the department;

-- by delivering a petition for appeal in person to a PA Careerlink® office.
+by delivering a petition for appeal in-person to a

 NOTE: Appeals that are sent by fax should only include the last four digits of the claimant's Social Security number, for example, xxx-xx-1234.